The isoperimetric problem on Riemannian manifolds via Gromov-Hausdorff asymptotic analysis: Introduction

 \end{itemize} \end{thm}

 Some comments about the above statement are in order.
 First of all, the fact that the sets of the minimizing sequence are assumed to be bounded does not undermine the generality because sets in the minimizing sequences for the isoperimetric problem can always be taken bounded by the approximation result recalled in \cref{rem:Approximation}.
-Also, in the above statement the measures $\mathfrak{m}_j$ actually coincide with the $n$-dimensional Hausdorff measures of the metric spaces $(X_j, \dist_j)$ by definition of $\ncRCD$ space, and the perimeter $P_{X_j}$ is defined accordingly (see \cref{def:BVperimetro}).
-Moreover, we point out that the convergence in the $L^1$-strong sense in particular implies the convergence of the volumes of the sets, i.e., $\vol(\Omega_{i,j}^d) \to_i \meas_j(Z_j)$.
+Also, in the above statement, the perimeter $P_{X_j}$ is the distributional perimeter on $(X,\dist_j,\mathcal{H}^n)$, see \cref{def:BVperimetro}.
+Moreover, the convergence in the $L^1$-strong sense in particular implies the convergence of the volumes of the sets, i.e., $\vol(\Omega_{i,j}^d) \to_i \mathcal{H}^n(Z_j)$.

 The above theorem is actually a simplification of a more detailed result, whose technical statement can be found in \cref{thm:MassDecomposition}.
 The main advantage of that complete formulation is the detailed construction of $\Omega_{i, j}^d$ from $\Omega_i^d\eqdef \Omega\setminus \Omega_i^c$, that is the diverging part of the minimizing sequence.